 NSAID prescriptions were collinear with paracetamol prescriptions.

-During the stepwise backward logistic regression, heart failure and anxiety/depression were dropped from the full model for two or more attacks; and diagnoses of gastroesophageal reflux disease (GERD, active), heart failure, eczema (active), and anxiety/depression, as well as prescriptions for nonsteroidal anti-inflammatory drugs were dropped from the full model for four or more attacks.
+During the stepwise backward logistic regression, heart failure and anxiety/depression were dropped from the final model for two or more attacks; and diagnoses of gastroesophageal reflux disease (GERD, active), heart failure, eczema (active), and anxiety/depression, as well as prescriptions for nonsteroidal anti-inflammatory drugs were dropped from the final model for four or more attacks.

 References